ibm-cloud-docs/loadbalancer-service/basic-load-balancing.md

 You may choose to allocate load balancer public IP addresses from either an IBM system pool(default) or a public VLAN under your account when creating your load balancer service instance.

-## Private to Private Load Balancer
+## Private to private load balancer
 {: #private-private-load-balancer}

 The internal load balancer is only accessible within the IBM Cloud private network.